Welcome to Yak Ridge Cabins and Farmstead, an authentic taste of midwestern country life in heart of the Black Hills of South Dakota.

 The farmstead is also rich in history, located on the west central edge of Eagle Mountain Ranch.
 The original Ranch was established by early settlers and includes Eagle Mountain, elevation 5,267, located to the east of Yak Ridge and recognizable by its rocky outcropping peak.
 Bald Eagles have historically nested in the area and are often seen soaring the skies.
 During Prohibition, Yak Ridge’s corner of the Ranch was known as Whiskey Gulch.
 Remnants of old bootlegger roads and the spring that cooled the whiskey still can be found on Forest Service property adjacent to Yak Ridge.

-The second component of Yak Ridge is the trio of guest cabins open year-round for visitors to the area.
+The second component of Yak Ridge is a handful of guest cabins open year-round for visitors to the area.
 Each cabin has its own unique appeal and is situated in the heart of the Hills, perfect for visiting local attractions.
 Guests can take short day trips to Mount Rushmore, Crazy Horse, Custer State Park, Sheridan Lake, Pactola Reservoir, Mickelson Trail, 1880 Train, Bear Country, Reptile Gardens, caves, museums, and many other area must-see locations.

 Yak Ridge farmstead is a unique collection of agricultural activities that utilize and complement the natural landscape.
 Home to honey bees, chickens, and even a small herd of Himalayan yaks, the farmstead is brimming with life.
 Visitors can see firsthand how the plants, animals, and human activity form a symbiotic relationship and lend themselves to a sustainable way of life.